-Prerequisites: Students wishing to be admitted to SWED2001 without having previously completed SWED1002.
-Swedish I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to SWED2001 without having previously completed

+SWED1002.
+Swedish I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 Assessment: 100 % coursework.